Library Independence

 Patron Notifications

 It is possible to set the system to send separate library level notices for notices that are currently an aggregation of multiple libraries.
 For example it is possible to set up the Borrowing Activity Letter, which is out-of-the-box a notice that aggregates information from multiple libraries, so that a separate Borrowing Activity Letter will be sent by each Library.
-It is also be possible to set separate logos for each library, so that notices sent by different libraries may be differently branded.
+It is also possible to set separate logos for each library, so that notices sent by different libraries may be differently branded.

 This can be done by enabling the separate_patron_notifications_by_library customer parameter.

-For more information see the Library Level Patron Notifications video.
+For more information, see the Library Level Patron Notifications video.

 Request Operators